kequtech/print-weekly-surprise/readme.md

 ## 🖨️ Tips for Inkjet Owners

 - If your prints are too vivid or use too much ink, lower the background saturation by setting `BG_SATURATION=0.5` (or even `0.3`) to mute the image while keeping the comic and text clear.
+Personally I prefer to bump it up to `1.0`.

 ---